 - Live courses or “boot camps,” which offer peer-to-peer interaction and “force” you to make exam preparation a priority over a two- to four-day period (when there’s not a global pandemic).
 As a side benefit, you get to focus on studying with little distraction.
 Check out the National Family Medicine Board Review course or the American Academy of Family Physicians (AAFP) Family Medicine Board Review Express® Live Course.

 Picture yourself in each of these settings: Sitting at your desk, googling “pulmonary embolism” on your computer as you self-study for your family medicine board examination.
 Or booking flights, flying to a popular city, spending two to four days in a conference room with your peers and some big screens (when there’s not a global pandemic).
-Or watching lectures online and reviewing questions during a live course.
+Or watching lectures online and reviewing practice questions during a live course.
 Or answering hundreds of curated questions from your smartphone between shifts or at a cafe.
 You might picture yourself in all three scenarios.
 You need to be ruthlessly honest with yourself about what is best for you as you consider these options when you do study for your family medicine board examination.

 If you believe you still need a family medicine Qbank, read on.
 If not, you can save time and click to another board review article on the web.